Civilization II: Test of Time: The original and extended original campaigns

 Test of Time included a version of the old Civilization II campaign, with only a few minor changes.
 Cosmetically, however, it looked quite different, with all-new art and animated units.
 Test of Time also offered the option to undertake the Extended Original campaign, which was identical to the Original except that the "pink" slot for a civilization was occupied by aliens on Alpha Centauri.
-When one built the Alpha Centauri spaceship, instead of ending the game, it unlocked a secondary tech tree and allowed the player to battle the Centaurians.
+When one built the Alpha Centauri spaceship, instead of ending the game, it unlocked a secondary tech tree and allowed the player to colonise Centaurus (a separate map) and battle the Centaurians.

 However, on all versions, the "red" slot for a civilization is always occupied by the barbarians (religious fanatics, barbarians, and guerrillas).

 The science-fiction campaign

 The Science-Fiction campaign focuses around a mostly fictional planetary system in orbit around the real, nearby star of Lalande 21185.
 The setup is that the humans along with another species identified only as the "non-humans" both crashland on earthlike Funestis, the second planet.
 The two species eventually learn to talk with each other and expand to the three other maps, which include the orbital platforms around Funestis left there by the ancient Lalandians, a rocky world called Naumachia, and the center of ancient Lalandian culture, the gas giant Nona.
 Victory can be accomplished by sending a spaceship back to Earth, by building a quantum gate back to Earth, or by conquering the star system.